Bandwidth/ap-docs/methods/messages/redactMessageText.md

 {% method %}
 ## Redact Message Text information
 This endpoint can be used to redact the text of a previously sent message.
-Use your catapult user-id and the message id of the message of which you would like to redact its text to form the URL.
+You will need to send the catapult user-id and the message id (of the message for which you wish to redact the content) in the request URL.

 We only store the message contents for 30 days.
 Any messages older than 30 days will not contain text.
-For more information, see the <a href="http://dev.bandwidth.com/faq/#messaging">FAQ</a>
+For more information, see the <a href="http://dev.bandwidth.com/faq/messaging/retainSMS.html">FAQ</a>

 ### Request URL